-There's absolutely no need to put any spaces anywhere in this chart, because the empty table cells perform the function that the spaces did when the chart was typed on regular lines.
+There are absolutely no spaces anywhere in this chart, because the empty table cells perform the function that the spaces did when the chart was typed on regular lines.

 Nor do we have to use hard line breaks to keep all the pattern rows and row numbers in the correct places vertically.
 Each cell, whether it contains a row number or the pattern symbols, will stay in its proper place relative to everything else.
 The empty cells simply remain empty.